markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/introduction.md

 * Use the GuideBridge API get access to the Adaptive Form data

 * Make a POST call to a servlet.
-This servlet stores the data in the database and the form attachments in the crx repository.
+This servlet stores the data in the database and the form attachments in the CRX repository.
 The stored data in the database is associated with a GUID.

 * When you want to populate the Adaptive Form with the stored data, you retrieve the data associated with the GUID and populate the Adaptive Form using the **request.setAttribute** method.